Death hoax: Politicians

 On 8 January 1992, Headline News almost became the victim of a death hoax.
 A man phoned HLN claiming to be President George H. W. Bush's physician, alleging that Bush had died following an incident in Tokyo where he vomited and lost consciousness; however, before anchorman Don Harrison was about to report the news, executive producer Roger Bahre, who was off-camera, immediately yelled "No!
 Stop!"
 It was discovered that a CNN employee entered the information into a centralized computer, used by both CNN and Headline News teleprompters, and nearly got out on the air before it could be verified.
 The perpetrator of this hoax was identified as James Edward Smith from Idaho, who was questioned by the Secret Service and subsequently sent to a medical facility for psychiatric evaluation.

 On 18 March 2015, a fake screenshot supposedly from the PMO's website reported the death of Lee Kuan Yew, first prime minister of Singapore.
 Lee was still alive at the time, but died on 23 March 2015 after being hospitalized, age 91.
 On 8 April 2015, a student who created the fake rumor was issued a warning by the Attorney-General of Singapore, after "careful consideration of all relevant factors".

 On 22 November 2022, a fabricated screenshot of a CNN story with the headline "Donald Trump dead at 76" was posted on Instagram and Twitter.
 This caused posts falsely claiming that Trump had died to circulate on social media.
 The origin of the hoax was traced to comedian Tim Heidecker, who had one day earlier posted a tweet with the joking implication that Trump's death was being covered up.

 A hoax letter reporting the death of former US president Jimmy Carter, age 99 and in hospice care, began circulating on social media on 23 July 2024.
 The creator of the letter said to Reuters that they were exasperated by news media reporting on Joe Biden's health, and had created the letter "to prove that many people on X often spread sensationalist news [without verifying] the source content".
 The letter contained numerous jokes, such as praising Carter for "selling the United States out to Panama" and referring to his wife Rosalynn as a "baddie" and "the original Brat".
 Senator Mike Lee (R-Utah) fell for the letter, offering thoughts and prayers to Carter's family.
 Carter died on 29 December, age 100.

 Death denial rumors

 An opposite phenomenon is death denial rumors: claims that a person is alive, despite official announcements of death (i.e. death certificates, confirmations, etc.).
-Notable cases are Elvis Presley, Andy Kaufman, Tupac Shakur, Prince, Michael Jackson, and XXXTentacion.
+Notable cases are Elvis Presley, Andy Kaufman, Tupac Shakur, Prince, Michael Jackson, XXXTentacion, and Oliver Tree.
 Another death denial rumor is that John F. Kennedy Jr. faked his death in the 1999 plane crash and went into hiding.
 This conspiracy theory was later spread by the QAnon movement, which also claimed that he would return to public life and be Donald Trump's running mate in the 2024 presidential election.